kean/Pulse/README.md

 # Pulse macOS App

-Pulse macOS pre-Alpha is now available as early access.
+Pulse macOS Alpha is now available as early access.
 Requires Big Sur.

-No optimizations have been done yet.
+> Demo store is attached to the latest release.

 <br/>